ansible/workshops/exercises/ansible_security/1.3-snort/README.md

     ids_provider: snort
 ```

 Next, we need to add the tasks.
 Tasks are the components which make the actual changes on the target machines.
 Since we are using a role, we can simply use a single step in our tasks, `include_role`, to add it to our playbook.

+>Note
+>
+> The Ansible `include_role` module dynamically loads and executes a specified role as a task.
+Please have a look at the [include_role documentation](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/include_role_module.html) for more information.

+In our case, we will use the `include_role` module to use the `ids_rule` role.

 In order to make the role suitable for our use case, we add the following task-specific variables:

 - the actual rule
 - the Snort rules file